-Unit Topics Ι Collect a Trial Balance from a Sole Trader and prepare Final Accounts • Collect royalty agreement & prepare of royalty agreement with regard to any suitable situation • List out the transactions by local dairies/poultries and prepare final accounts Collect Receipts and Payment Account of a Non-trading Concern Preparation of list of items which comes under Royalty accounts Calculation of policy premium with imaginary figures Calculation of fire claims with imaginary figures 11 • Develop a case study on decision making under market uncertainties • A practical example with graphical presentation of Elasticity of Demand. • Construct a table with imaginary figures showing the relationship of various costs. • Practical analysis of product life cycle of a product.
-TTT • List out factors to be considered for location of a new firm.
-111 Dratting of Memorandum of Association, • Dratting of Articles of Association. • Drafting Notice of Company Meetings - Annual, Special, Extraordinary and Board mostings Prepare a prospects of company Prepare Company's Organization Structure List out the rights and obligations of owners of the company List out code of ethics and governance related aspects of company IV • Identify the internal environment of non-trading organization and prepare the strength and weakness of any non-trading organization • Making list of socio-cultural factors of socio-cultural environment of trading organization • Identify the important ethical practices of Hotel Industry (visiting to the units). • Making list of Community Services of business towards village development. • Making list of important business laws that are linked with business. • Making list of business organization that are linked marriage seasons. • Developing techniques to handle the business threats. • Ascertaining impact of Banking Regulations on business.
+Unit Topics Ι Collect a Trial Balance from a Sole Trader and prepare Final Accounts • Collect royalty agreement & prepare of royalty agreement with regard to any suitable situation • List out the transactions by local dairies/poultries and prepare final accounts Collect Receipts and Payment Account of a Non-trading Concern Preparation of list of items which comes under Royalty accounts Calculation of policy premium with imaginary figures II Calculation of fire claims with imaginary figures II Develop a case study on decision making under market uncertainties A practical example with graphical presentation of Elasticity of Demand.
+Construct a table with imaginary figures showing the relationship of various costs. • Construct a table with imaginary figures showing the relationship of various costs.
+Practical analysis of product life cycle of a product.
+List out factors to be considered for location of a new firm.
+III Drafting of Memorandum of Association, Drafting of Articles of Association.
+Drafting Notice of Company Meetings - Annual, Special, Extraordinary and Board meetings.
+Prepare a prospects of company Prepare Company's Organization Structure. • List out the rights and obligations of owners of the company List out code of ethics and governance related aspects of company IV • Identify the internal environment of non-trading organization and prepare the strength and weakness of any non-trading organization • Making list of socio-cultural factors of socio-cultural environment of trading organization Identify the important ethical practices of Hotel Industry (visiting to the units). • Making list of Community Services of business towards village development. • Making list of important business laws that are linked with business. • Making list of business organization that are linked marriage seasons. • Developing techniques to handle the business threats. • Ascertaining impact of Banking Regulations on business.